pluzhnikv/Aqua/README.md

-# Aquarium settings
+# About

-This project contains source code of aquarium controller
+This project contains source code of aquarium controller.

 ## Setup
 Do not edit `index.h` file directly.